-- Guiding the future growth and development of the Town in accordance with the Plan of Conservation and Development. - Providing adequate light, air and privacy; securing safety from fire and other danger; and preventing overcrowding of the land and undue concentration of population ensuring development is consistent with the capacity of the land. - Protecting the character and the historic, social and economic stability of all parts of the Town and ensuring that development is orderly and beneficial for all citizens. - 4.
-Protecting and conserving the value of land and buildings appropriate to the various zones established by these Regulations and throughout the Town. - Promotion of the federal Fair Housing Act, as amended from time to time, by allowing for and encouraging housing types for all residents. - 4.6.
-Protecting and preserving culturally historic, tribal, and environmental assets resources. - 5-7.
-Bringing about the gradual conformity of the uses of land and buildings to the Comprehensive Zoning Plan set forth in these Regulations and minimizing conflicts among the uses of the land and buildings. - 6-8.
-Promoting the most beneficial relationship between the uses of land and buildings and the circulation of traffic throughout the Town, having particular regard for the avoidance of congestion in the streets and the provision of safe and convenient vehicular and pedestrian circulation appropriate to the various uses of land and buildings throughout the Town. - 7-9.
-Aiding in providing a guide for public policy and action in the efficient provision of public facilities and services and for private enterprise in building development, investment, and other economic activity relating to uses of land and buildings throughout the Town. - 8.10.
-Controlling development to an amount commensurate with the capacity of the land and the availability and capacity of public facilities and services, thereby facilitating adequate provision for vehicular and pedestrian circulation, water, sewerage, schools, parks and other public requirements. - 9-11.
-Conserving and protecting the natural resources of the Town, especially groundwater and drinking water, in recognition of their importance to the health, safety and general welfare of East Hampton and its larger environs, including. consideration for the restoration and protection of the ecosystem and habitat of Long Island Sound; the reduction of hypoxia, pathogens, toxic contaminants and floatable debris on Long Island Sound; and the environmental impact on Long Island Sound coastal resources, as defined in section 22a-93. - 40.12.
-Assuring that proper provision is made for sedimentation control and the control of erosion caused by wind or water for any project for which a permit is required or sought from the Town. - 11.13.
+- 1. Guiding the future growth and development of the Town in accordance with the Plan of Conservation and Development. - 2.
+Providing adequate light, air and privacy; securing safety from fire and other danger; and ensuring development is consistent with the capacity of the land. - 3.
+Protecting the historic, social and economic stability of all parts of the Town and ensuring that development is orderly and beneficial for all citizens. - 4.
+Protecting and conserving the value of land and buildings appropriate to the various zones established by these Regulations and throughout the Town. - 5.
+Promotion of the federal Fair Housing Act, as amended from time to time, by allowing for and encouraging housing types for all residents. - 6.
+Protecting and preserving culturally historic, tribal, and environmental resources. - 7.
+Bringing about the gradual conformity of the uses of land and buildings to the Comprehensive Zoning Plan set forth in these Regulations and minimizing conflicts among the uses of the land and buildings. - 8.
+Promoting the most beneficial relationship between the uses of land and buildings and the circulation of traffic throughout the Town, having particular regard for the avoidance of congestion in the streets and the provision of safe and convenient vehicular and pedestrian circulation appropriate to the various uses of land and buildings throughout the Town. - 9.
+Aiding in providing a guide for public policy and action in the efficient provision of public facilities and services and for private enterprise in building development, investment, and other economic activity relating to uses of land and buildings throughout the Town. - 10.
+Controlling development to an amount commensurate with the capacity of the land and the availability and capacity of public facilities and services, thereby facilitating adequate provision for vehicular and pedestrian circulation, water, sewerage, schools, parks and other public requirements. - 11.
+Conserving and protecting the natural resources of the Town, especially groundwater and drinking water, in recognition of their importance to the health, safety and general welfare of East Hampton and its larger environs, including. consideration for the restoration and protection of the ecosystem and habitat of Long Island Sound; the reduction of hypoxia, pathogens, toxic contaminants and floatable debris on Long Island Sound; and the environmental impact on Long Island Sound coastal resources, as defined in section 22a-93. - 12.
+Assuring that proper provision is made for sedimentation control and the control of erosion caused by wind or water for any project for which a permit is required or sought from the Town. - 13.
 Encouraging the development of housing opportunities, including opportunities for multi-family dwellings, consistent with soil types, terrain and infrastructure capacity, which will promote housing choice and economic diversity in housing, including housing for both low and moderate income households, and encouraging the development of housing which will meet identified housing needs.